 AS-Trodes are necessary for treating post-traumatic or post-surgical pain with the Alpha-Stim (0.5 Hz and 100 µA for a minimum of one hour at a time),” Kirsch said.
 “Leave the AS-Trodes on at 100 µA for as long as possible (24/7) turning the current up to 600 µA to manage pain.
 Once the pain subsides turn it back to 100 µA.
 This may be used indefinitely as necessary.”

 The AS-Trodes can also be used in place of the earclips for CES if patients experience dizziness.
 Kirsch said that in this case, patients should place the AS-Trodes on their shoulders and treat at a low current.

 “Our general protocol follows sound electrophysiological properties, culled from several health care systems I studied over 4 decades.
 It is proven to work beyond most other therapies, including drugs,” Kirsch said.

 Learn more about Alpha-Stim for pain management or Get Started on your path to fast, safe and effective pain relief.
-If you already own an Alpha-Stim and would like help on how to best use your device, we offer free clinical support Monday – Friday from 8am – 5pm CST at 1-800-FOR-PAIN.
+If you already own an Alpha-Stim and would like help on how to use your Alpha-Stim M device, we offer free clinical support Monday – Friday from 8am – 5pm CST at 1-800-FOR-PAIN.
 You can also email clinical support questions to firstname.lastname@example.org.